The Prince's Natural House

 The Prince’s Natural House offers a prime example of how we can live in a traditionally built low carbon home built from natural materials; its pioneering design is our very own answer to eco living.

-The walls are composed of a simple solid clay block structure containing small pockets of air; some even laid by Prince Charles himself!
+The walls are composed of a simple solid clay block structure containing small pockets of air.

 The small pockets throughout the clay act as insulation for the home, trapping pockets of air throughout the house.
 Alongside insulation of roof and floor space with lime-hemp and sheep’s wool, it leaves the house cool in the summer and warm in the winter, thus reducing heating and cooling bills.